wongjai/CryptoAutotrader/README.md

 #### 2

 Link these `.env` files in [Python module run.py](run.py) in the `if __name__ == "__main__":` section as  `PREDICTION_ENVIRONMENT_FILENAME` and `MAIN_ENVIRONMENT_FILENAME` constants.
 They don't *have* to be separate files, but at least **a** filename must be supplied of a file containing the required Environment variables.
+Not specifying a `<something>.env` file would result in scanning the literal file with the path '.env' in the same directory as the script.

 ### Unix operating systems (GNU/Linux, macOS, ...)